Azure/azureml-examples/CONTRIBUTING.md

 Naming conventions are still in flux.
 Currently:

-* naming should be logical
+* naming must be logical
 * under `notebooks` use the naming convention *scenario-framework-etc-compute* , where *scenario* is one of ["train", "deploy", "score", "dprep"]
-* directories under `tutorials` should be words separated by hyphens
+* directories under `tutorials` must be words separated by hyphens
 * tutorial workflows use the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the words

 ### Testing